 Blue Cross Complete will send the member a Notice of Adverse Benefit Determination.
 The member must send a request for an appeal within 60 calendars of receipt of the notification.
-Blue Cross Complete will sent a written acknowledgement of receipt of the appeal within 2 business days that includes instruction on completing the written, signed confirmation required if an oral appeal was filed.
+Blue Cross Complete will sent a written acknowledgement of receipt of the appeal within 2 business days.